AMSTERDAM, Jan. 25, 2012 /CNW/ - The Praemium Erasmianum Foundation has

-Erasmus Prize 2012 Awarded to Daniel C. Dennett
+awarded the Erasmus Prize 2012 to the American philosopher Daniel C.

 Dennett has published numerous articles and books, most noted are Breaking the Spell (2007, a personal search for the meaning of religion); Darwin's Dangerous Idea (1996, on the evolution theory); and Consciousness Explained (1992, consciousness in the light of modern neurosciences).